Race Day: Saturday, September 21st 2019

 If you registered after the postal deadline, you will need to collect your race number from the Registration tent at the race venue on race weekend.
 There are two opportunities to do this:

-- Race-day registration opens at —.
-Exact times and location tbc.
+- Race-day registration opens at 6:30 am at the Event Venue.
 We advise those who still have to collect their race number to allow a little bit more time on race morning.

 The Registration Tent is easy to find once you get the event venue.
 Just look for the green marquee with “REGISTRATION” written on it!

 Important!
 Remember to bring your e-ticket (you can just show us the eticket on your mobile device).
 It makes things so much quicker on race day.
 A link to your e-ticket was sent to you by email when you registered.

 The Tauranga Marathon event t-shirt is available to purchase when you register.
 Made from light-weight, dry-fit material, the shirt design features the Tauranga Marathon logo.
 You can order your t-shirt during the entry process or – if you change your mind later – add it to your registration order.
 Just be aware that numbers are strictly limited and are often sold out prior to the event – please register and pay for your t-shirt early to secure your preferred size and fit.
 You can collect your t-shirt from the Merchandise tent at the venue during pre-race registration or on race day.
 The t-shirt design will be available soon.

 Important!
 Compare the chest measurement with a favourite t-shirt to be sure of your sizing.
 Our measurements are taken with the t-shirt laid on a flat surfaces.
 The length measurement is taken from the top of the neckline to the bottom of the shirt.
 The Chest measurement is taken from armpit to armpit.